Schottky-Invariant $p$-Adic Diffusion Operators: Acknowledgements

 \section{Acknowledgements}

 \'Angel Mor\'an Ledezma, Leon Nitsche and David Weisbart are warmly thanked for fruitful discussions.
 Wilson Z\`u\~n\`{\i}ga-Galindo is thanked for bringing this subject onto the table.
+The anonymous referee is thanked for pointing out errors and for valuable suggestions for improving the exposition of the paper.
 This work is partially supported by the Deutsche Forschungsgemeinschaft under project number 469999674.